-If any album out of all the projects detailed deserve a place on this list, none has done more to earn its status than Immortal Technique’s The Middle Passage.
+If any album out of all the projects detailed deserves a place on this list, none has done more to earn its status than Immortal Technique’s The Middle Passage.
 Initially announced all the way back in 2004, in the liner notes of Immortal Technique’s sophomore album Revolutionary Vol. 2.
 Allegedly rumored to boast the production credits of DJ Premier, Pete Rock, 9th Wonder, Ali Shaheed Muhammad amongst others, the album has gained the reputation of being one of the most highly anticipated Underground Hip-Hop albums of all time.
 However, after fifteen years of hints, teases, and delay after delay after delay the album has practically reached ‘Detox’ levels of both frustration and anticipation amongst fans and Underground Hip-Hop heads alike.
-This isn’t the fist time Immortal Technique fans have been forced to endure long wait times to hear new music.
-Technique’s last full-length project The Martyr which dropped almost eight years ago in 2011 was the last time fans received a complete album’s worth of new material from the Harlem emcee.
-Needless to say, A lot has happened in the world since Immortal Technique last graced the mic.
-From the Ferguson and Baltimore uprisings, to the birth of the Black Lives Matter movement, the rise of violent ‘Alt-Right’, white supremacists and other far-right domestic terrorists and the 2016 presidential election and subsequent disaster of electing Donald Trump to the U.S. presidency.
-With all these and countless other micro-aggressions, the Harlem spitter who’s fashioned a career out of speaking his mind and never hesitating to infuse politics into his music has no shortage of material and real-world inspiration to go off of in a future solo-album.
+Of course, this isn’t the first time Immortal Technique fans have been forced to endure long wait times to hear new music.
+Technique’s last full-length project The Martyr, which dropped almost eight years ago in 2011 was the last time fans received a complete album’s worth of new material from the Harlem emcee.
+Needless to say, a lot has happened in the world since Immortal Technique last graced the mic.
+From the Ferguson and Baltimore uprisings to the birth of the Black Lives Matter movement, the rise of violent ‘Alt-Right’, white supremacists and other far-right domestic terrorists, the 2016 presidential election and subsequent disaster of electing Donald Trump to the U.S. presidency.
+With all these and countless other micro-aggressions, the Harlem spitter who’s fashioned a career out of speaking his mind and never hesitating to heavily infuse politics and social commentary into his music has no shortage of material and real-world inspiration to go off of in a future solo album.
 Word from Immortal Technique has been sparse, aside from the occasional vague update on social media or interjection in interviews giving unspecified times (such as ‘a summer release’ or ‘end of the year’) little in the way on concrete proof has been offered on the current status and progression of the album which has persisted into the new year.
-The Middle Passage may not be the most poplar prospective album to potentially come out in 2019 or anytime time in the near future.
+The Middle Passage may not be the most popular prospective album to potentially come out in 2019 or anytime in the near future.
 But, when all is said and done it may arguably be the one the world needs to hear the most right now.

 Nas & DJ Premier: The Nas & DJ Premier Collaborative Album